Java concurrency

-The Java programming language and the Java virtual machine (JVM) have been designed to support concurrent programming, and all execution takes place in the context of threads.
-Objects and resources can be accessed by many separate threads; each thread has its own path of execution but can potentially access any object in the program.
+The Java programming language and the Java virtual machine (JVM) are designed to support concurrent programming.
+All execution takes place in the context of threads.
+Objects and resources can be accessed by many separate threads.
+Each thread has its own path of execution, but can potentially access any object in the program.
 The programmer must ensure read and write access to objects is properly coordinated (or "synchronized") between threads.
-Thread synchronization ensures that objects are modified by only one thread at a time and that threads are prevented from accessing partially updated objects during modification by another thread.
+Thread synchronization ensures that objects are modified by only one thread at a time and prevents threads from accessing partially updated objects during modification by another thread.
 The Java language has built-in constructs to support this coordination.

 Processes and threads

-Most implementations of the Java virtual machine run as a single process and in the Java programming language, concurrent programming is mostly concerned with threads (also called lightweight processes).
+Most implementations of the Java virtual machine run as a single process.
+In the Java programming language, concurrent programming is primarily concerned with threads (also called lightweight processes).
 Multiple processes can only be realized with multiple JVMs.